shatle/fori_zsh/README.md

 Right click to your terminal, and change its font family setting which selects none of gibberish.

-If you want to diff terminal from bash which is with zsh, you could add a self-defined keyboard shortcust.
-The command is `gnome-terminal --working-directory=~ -x zsh --autocd`, then set the shortcut key, likes `CTRL + ALT + Z`
+If you want to diff terminal from bash which is with zsh, you could add a self-defined keyboard shortcut.
+The shortcut command is `gnome-terminal --working-directory=~ -x zsh --autocd`, then set the shortcut key, likes `CTRL + ALT + Z`